 For more about Catherine, go to catherineredford.com.

-Jennifer Stern-Hasemann, owner and designer at J Stern Designs, has a solid background in pattern design and drafting, fit, and construction.
-Her original line of fashion patterns focus on flattering designs with easy-to-follow instructions and fit techniques. you'll find jeans, a cup-sized fitted shirt, a unique tee, and more in her collection.
-She loves to work with commercial knit fabric and has designed her Easy-to-Fit-and-Sew Collection of patterns specifically for knits.
+Jennifer Stern, owner and designer at J Stern Designs, has a solid background in pattern design and drafting, fit, and construction.
+Her fashion pattern line focuses on original and flattering designs with easy-to-follow instructions and fit techniques.
+You'll find jeans, a cup-sized fitted shirt, a unique tee, and more in her collection.
+She loves to work with commercial knit (tricot-type) fabrics and has designed her Easy-to-Fit-and-Sew Collection of patterns specifically for them.

 She shares a wide variety of sewing, serging, fitting, and construction techniques via her J Stern Designs site on the YouTube Channel, with over 100 video tutorials.
 Additionally, she teaches online at craftsy.com and patternreview.com.For more about Jennifer go to jsterndesigns.com